Data Governance and Protection Policy

 Data Breach Management

-• All suspected breaches must be reported immediately to the DPO at [contact email].
+• All suspected breaches must be reported immediately to the DPO at llorenc@inference.org

-• The DPO will assess the severity, document findings, and notify the relevant authority (e.g., ICO) within 72 hours, if required.
+• The DPO will assess the severity, document findings, and notify the relevant authority (ICO) within 48 hours, if required.

-• Impacted clients or data subjects will be informed where required by law.
+• Impacted clients or data subjects will be informed.

 9. Research Ethics and Data Protection